 The importance of goal setting

-Goal setting is absolutely crucial in ensuring motivated and engaged employees.
+Goal setting is absolutely crucial in ensuring when considering employee motivation and engagement strategies.
 It prevents them from stagnating or falling into habits that will make their work less engaging and challenging for them.
 Employees with clear, realistic and measurable goals (that they were involved in setting) are four times more likely to be engaged in their work than those who don’t.

 Keep your team in the loop